Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Changed `table` selectors to use `:not(:first-child)`, similarly to other modules.
 - All changes have been tested and no errors were found (as far as I can tell).
 - Created the `.modal` component, added to the `default` flavor, documenting and adding to other flavors pending.
+- Updated all flavors for the new `.modal` component to be included (or not) as needed.